ElManchacho/FilebeatToCloud/README.md

 Wonderful !
 Our data fields are perfectly classified !

 You can now use the FilebeatToCloud application to send your logs with your very own formats on your cloud !

+## Ideas

+Make a upper level menu to choose to add a new Filebeat configuration or to use an existing/ancient one

+Being able to export / import a gonfiguration --> generated/parserscript.js + generated/headersConfigs/config_..js + filebeat.yml

+Being able to have multiple Filebeat instances/services + create a management panel

 ### Disclaimer